-An article in College and Research Libraries by Esther Greene, who served as Barnard's Librarian from the fall of 1944 until 1967, chronicles the reasoning and planning behind the construction of the Wollman Library in Adele Lehman Hall, the Library's current location.
+An article in College and Research Libraries by Esther Greene, who served as Barnard's Librarian from the fall of 1944 until 1967, chronicles the reasoning and planning behind the construction of the Wollman Library in Adele Lehman Hall.
 As early as 1946 a report "strongly urging that serious consideration be given to providing a new library building" was submitted by Greene and endorsed by the faculty.
 However, it was a 1954 report by Professor Maurice F. Tauber, and the work of an ad hoc committee of twelve members that brought the new library to fruition.
 The work of these committee members included visits to new libraries, a review of the library literature on topics related to procedures and equipment, and attendance at a building conference.
 The research of these individuals was meticulous and eventually included collaboration with the architectural firm, O'Connor & Kilham, authorities on academic libraries (including those at Princeton, Amherst and Bryn Mawr).

 Somewhat late in the process, plans were revised to include some classrooms and faculty offices by adding an additional floor, and in 1958 ground was broken in construction of a building with four stories and a below ground level.
 The library, on the first, second and third floors, encompassed 43,680 square feet and shelves for 150,000 volumes.
 The building, formally opened in April of 1960, was hailed as "the first major addition to the campus since 1926."
 At the opening ceremonies, British economist Barbara Ward gave a lecture entitled "Ideas Can Change the World" which contained allusions to the threat of communism in addition to a connection between the opening of the library and "the freedom of a people."
 At the ceremonies Barnard College President Millicent C. McIntosh also assured donors that in their use of the facility, the college's students and faculty would work to "advance scholarship."